Skip to main content

 Self-Funded vs Loan Business Planning

-Use one workflow to compare self-funded and loan paths, understand repayment implications, and choose the clearer financial route.
+Use one workflow to compare self-funded and loan paths, understand repayment implications, and choose the route that fits the business better.

 Keep the workflow simple and the financial fork explicit